 Unlike copyrights and trademarks, patents protect ideas.
 Inventors who have created something new, or have created an improvement to something existing can file for a patent with the U.S. Patent and Trademark Office.
 A patent will protect the inventor’s idea from being used by other entities without your permission.

 Certain types of intellectual property can be protected by trademark to prevent other individuals or businesses from profiting off of your distinct brand.
 Trademarks can protect symbols, words, designs, phrases, names, and logos.
 Registering your trademark with the U.S. Patent and Trademark Office protects it from being used without your consent for ten years and can subsequently be renewed on an ongoing basis.

 Trade secrets are any device or technique used by a business giving them a competitive edge.
 Trade secrets can be the most valuable intellectual property a business owns, so protecting them is crucial to the success of your business.
 Unlike copyrights, patents, and trademarks, you do not have to register a trade secret to receive protection, but there are certain conditions that must be met in order for something to be considered a trade secret.

 Houston Intellectual Property Litigation

 Innovative ideas may be the very foundation of your business and your success, so don’t let competitors misappropriate your most valuable assets.
 When your intellectual property rights are being infringed upon, you need an aggressive and swift legal team who can protect both your short-term and long-term interests.
-Drawing on decades of experience, the attorneys at Adair Myers Graves Stevenson work with businesses of all sizes with intellectual property litigation.
+Drawing on decades of experience, the attorneys at Adair Myers Stevenson Yagi work with businesses of all sizes with intellectual property litigation.